Monotone homotopies and contracting discs on Riemannian surfaces: Introduction.

-Note that the Monotonicity Theorem {\it does not} necessarily hold when one has a simple curve on a surface, or even a simple closed curve in a disc that is not assumed to be the boundary of that disc.
+Note that we cannot hope to prove Conjecture \ref*{conj:hom_to_mono_disc} when one has a simple curve on a surface, or even a simple closed curve in a disc that is not assumed to be the boundary of that disc.
 This fact makes proving Theorem \ref*{Theoremmain1} more difficult than Theorem 0.1, and is the reason for the appearance of the extra $2L$ in our upper bound.
 We are grateful to Yevgeny Liokumovich for first attracting our attention to this fact in conjunction with the example shown in Figure \ref*{notmonotone1}.
 This figure depicts a metric on a Riemannian $2$-disc and a curve $\alpha_0$ such that the optimal homotopy contracting the curve to a point is not monotone.
 Notice that there are three bumps depicted in this figure: two of them are long and thin and the one in the middle is short and asymmetric.
 It takes less length to go under the middle bump than over it.
 The original curve $\alpha_0$ winds around the two thin bumps, and goes over the short one.
 In order to contract $\alpha_o$ to a point, it has to be stretched over the thin bumps but, because they are long, the length of the curve will necessarily increase in the process.
 Thus, to begin with, it makes sense to first homotope $\alpha_0$ to $\alpha_1$, which runs below the middle bump. $\alpha_1$ is shorter than $\alpha_0$, so we can ``spend'' this ``excess'' length on dragging the curve over the two thin bumps one at a time.
 This corresponds to the curves $\alpha_2$ and $\alpha_3$ in Figure \ref*{notmonotone1}.
 We now have to push the curve over the middle bump.
 This homotopy results in $\alpha_4$, which can then be easily contracted to a point.
 The resulting homotopy is not monotone.
-Note that $\alpha_0$ is not the boundary of the disc, and so this example does not contradict Theorem \ref*{Theorem A}.
+Note that $\alpha_0$ is not the boundary of the disc, and so this example does not constitute a counterexample to Conjecture \ref*{conj:hom_to_mono_disc}.

 \realfig{notmonotone1}{notmonotone1.pdf}{$\alpha_0$ cannot be contracted to $p$ via a ``short'' monotone homotopy}{0.7\hsize}